tari-labs/tari-university/layer2scaling/scriptless-scripts/introduction-to-scriptless-scripts.md

 # Introduction to Scriptless Scripts

 - Definition of Scriptless Scripts
-- Rationale for Scriptless Scripts
+- The Benefit of Scriptless Scripts
 - List of Scriptless Scripts
 - The Role of Schnorr Signatures
 - Schnorr multi-signatures=Scriptless Scripts